PhysiCell-Tools/python-loader/man/TUTORIAL_julia.md

 ### Load gml files into a julia data structures

-&#x26A0; **bue 2024-09-04:** this is currently not working, since, for now, GraphIO can not handle the graph, node, or edge metadata in the file.
+&#x26A0; **bue 2024-09-04:** this is currently not working, since, for now, GraphIO cannot handle the graph, node, or edge metadata in the file.

 We will use the [GraphIO.js](https://github.com/JuliaGraphs/GraphIO.jl) library, to load gml files.